-On 26 March 2018, the State of Minnesota filed a motion against RJRT to enforce the Minnesota State Settlement Agreement, which motion seeks payments under the Minnesota State Settlement Agreement of approximately U.S.\$40 million (approximately £31.4 million) with respect to the Acquired Brands.
-The motion also claims future annual losses of approximately U.S.\$15 million (approximately £11.8 million) absent the court's enforcement of the Minnesota State Settlement Agreement.
+On 26 March 2018, the State of Minnesota filed a motion against RJRT to enforce the Minnesota State Settlement Agreement, which motion seeks payments under the Minnesota State Settlement Agreement of approximately US\$40 million (approximately £30 million) with respect to the Acquired Brands.
+The motion also claims future annual losses of approximately US\$15 million (approximately £11 million) absent the court's enforcement of the Minnesota State Settlement Agreement.
 The State of Minnesota also filed a separate complaint against ITG, which complaint seeks the same payments.
 The State's motion against RJRT and complaint against ITG seek, among other things, an order declaring that RJRT and ITG are in breach of the Minnesota State Settlement Agreement and are jointly and severally liable to make annual payments to the State of Minnesota under the Minnesota State Settlement Agreement with respect to the Acquired Brands.
 In addition, on 28 March 2018, PM USA filed a motion to enforce the Minnesota State Settlement Agreement, asserting, among other things, that RJRT and ITG breached the Minnesota State Settlement Agreement by failing to make settlement payments as to the Acquired Brands, which PM USA asserts has improperly shifted settlement payment obligations to PM USA.
-On 27 March 2018, the Minnesota court consolidated the motions to enforce and complaint against ITG into one proceeding captioned in re Petition of the State of Minnesota for an Order Compelling Payments of Settlement Proceeds Related to ITG Brands LLC, Court File No. 62-CV-18-1912.
-On 11 June 2018, the court held a scheduling conference in the case and by order dated 21 June 2018, set a discovery schedule for the case.
-Discovery was scheduled to be completed by 31 March 2019.
-No trial date has yet been set.
+On 27 March 2018, the Minnesota court consolidated the motions to enforce and separate complaint against ITG into one proceeding captioned in re Petition of the State of Minnesota for an Order Compelling Payments of Settlement Proceeds Related to ITG Brands LLC, Court File No. 62-CV-18-1912.
+On 11 June 2018, the court held a scheduling conference in the case and by order dated 21 June 2018, set a discovery schedule for the case, under which discovery is complete.
+A hearing on the motions to enforce to determine if RJRT and/or ITG are liable to make payments on the Acquired Brands was held on 26 June 2019.
+On 24 September 2019, the Minnesota District Court issued an Order and Memorandum, holding RJRT liable for settlement payments on the Acquired Brands, and determining the issue of whether ITG is a 'successor or assign' of RJRT under the Minnesota State Settlement Agreement is unresolved, reasoning ITG's status depends on whether it satisfied its post-closing obligation to expend its reasonable best efforts to join the Minnesota State Settlement Agreement.
+A hearing to determine whether ITG is liable for settlement payments and other damages issues is scheduled for 28 April 2020; related discovery is underway.
+On 23 December 2019, ITG filed a motion in the Minnesota District Court seeking certification of an appeal of certain questions arising from the 24 September 2019 order.
+On 21 January 2020, a hearing was held on ITG's motion seeking certification of an appeal.
+On 19 February 2020, the Minnesota District Court entered an Order and Memorandum denying ITG's motion for certification.